icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [Structure Your Database](https://firebase.google.com/docs/database/android/structure-data) - Best practices (as of 2018) of structuring your data if your database uses JSON.
 - [NoSQL Data Modeling Techniques (2012)](https://highlyscalable.wordpress.com/2012/03/01/nosql-data-modeling-techniques/) - This article provides a short comparison of NoSQL system families from the data modeling point of view and digests several common modeling techniques.
-- [Data Models for MongoDB](https://docs.mongodb.com/manual/data-modeling/) - Data modeling help specific to MongoDB, ranging from schema validation and example patterns.
+- [Data Models For MongoDB](https://docs.mongodb.com/manual/data-modeling/) - Data modeling help specific to MongoDB, ranging from schema validation and example patterns.
 However, concepts may carry over to other document NoSQL databases.
 - [Data Models Will Be Beautiful Again (2016)](https://tdwi.org/articles/2016/11/22/data-models-will-be-beautiful-again.aspx) - Essay argues that despite existing schema-less databases, thoughtful database modeling is important to gain knowledge and insights using algorithms.
 - [Unified Data Modeling for Relational and NoSQL Databases](https://www.infoq.com/articles/unified-data-modeling-for-relational-and-nosql-databases/) - Solution for managing both NoSQL and relational databases using the Unified Data Modeling technique.
 - [Unifying Relational, Document, Graph, and Temporal Data Models](https://fauna.com/blog/unifying-relational-document-graph-and-temporal-data-models) - Patterns for querying across multiple paradigms in the same database.
-- [How to Design Schema for Your NoSQL Database?](https://www.dataversity.net/how-to-design-schema-for-your-nosql-database/#) - Despite popular belief that NoSQL are schema-less, this article outlines how NoSQL databases follow "query driven design" and considerations for this flexibility in schema.
+- [How To Design Schema For Your NoSQL Database?](https://www.dataversity.net/how-to-design-schema-for-your-nosql-database/#) - Despite popular belief that NoSQL are schema-less, this article outlines how NoSQL databases follow "query driven design" and considerations for this flexibility in schema.

 ## Trade-Offs in CAP/Brewer's Theorem

-- [Visual Guide to NoSQL Systems (2010)](http://blog.nahurst.com/visual-guide-to-nosql-systems) - Visual display of trade-offs in the CAP theorem among different NoSQL databases.
+- [Visual Guide To NoSQL Systems (2010)](http://blog.nahurst.com/visual-guide-to-nosql-systems) - Visual display of trade-offs in the CAP theorem among different NoSQL databases.
-- [How to Choose the Right NoSQL Database for Your Application?
+- [How to Choose The Right NoSQL Database For Your Application?
 (2018)](https://www.dataversity.net/choose-right-nosql-database-application/) - Reviews CAP theorem and maps common NoSQL databases to CAP categories to help choose one.

 ## Crowd-Sourced Information

 - [/r/nosql](https://www.reddit.com/r/nosql/) - Reddit page on NoSQL on general questions and discussions people may have about NoSQL databases.
-- [[nosql] tag on Stack Overflow](https://stackoverflow.com/tags/nosql/info)
+- [[nosql] Tag On Stack Overflow](https://stackoverflow.com/tags/nosql/info)
-- [Ask HN: Learning NoSQL, papers and books (2017)](https://news.ycombinator.com/item?id=15427932) - "In your opinion, which papers and books are mandatory to really understand NoSQL subject?"
+- [Ask HN: Learning NoSQL, Papers and Books (2017)](https://news.ycombinator.com/item?id=15427932) - "In your opinion, which papers and books are mandatory to really understand NoSQL subject?"
-- [Difference between scaling horizontally and vertically for databases](https://stackoverflow.com/q/11707879/6873133) - Common terms talked about in the database world and here are answers from others.
+- [Difference Between Scaling Horizontally And Vertically For Databases](https://stackoverflow.com/q/11707879/6873133) - Common terms talked about in the database world and here are answers from others.
 - [NoSQL - Wikipedia](https://en.wikipedia.org/wiki/NoSQL) - Wikipedia entry on all things NoSQL databases.

 ## Graph Databases

 - [Graph Databases Use Cases](https://neo4j.com/use-cases/) - Although documents geared towards Neo4j, concepts are applicable to all graph databases.
-- [How the ICIJ Used Neo4j to Unravel the Panama Papers - Mar Cabra (32:02)](https://www.youtube.com/watch?v=S20XMQyvANY) - Learn how graph databases were key to explore who were the main names connected to companies in tax havens, including 140 politicians in more than 50 countries.
+- [How The ICIJ Used Neo4j To Unravel The Panama Papers - Mar Cabra (32:02)](https://www.youtube.com/watch?v=S20XMQyvANY) - Learn how graph databases were key to explore who were the main names connected to companies in tax havens, including 140 politicians in more than 50 countries.
-- [Graph Databases for Beginners: The Basics of Data Modeling](https://neo4j.com/blog/data-modeling-basics/) - Discusses the basics of modeling your data and which approach you should take.
+- [Graph Databases For Beginners: The Basics Of Data Modeling](https://neo4j.com/blog/data-modeling-basics/) - Discusses the basics of modeling your data and which approach you should take.
 - [Graph Data Modeling Guidelines](https://neo4j.com/developer/guide-data-modeling/) - Directly related to Neo4j, but possibly applicable to any graph database.
 - [Graph Data Modeling Visualize Structure and Meaning](http://www.graphdatamodeling.com) - Brief introduction to graph data modeling and is an introduction to the book "Graph Data Modeling for NoSQL and SQL" by Thomas Frisendal.